Hiking Denver’s Rocky Mountain Arsenal Wildlife Refuge

 From Homesteaders to Bison

-The Wildlife Refuge, which now hosts a bison herd of close to 100, two types of deer, lots of foxes, coyotes, prairie dogs and ferrets, used to be the dirtiest land in the country.
+The Wildlife Refuge, which now hosts a bison herd of close to 100, two types of deer, many foxes, coyotes, prairie dogs, and ferrets, used to be the dirtiest land in the country.
 Seized from homesteaders after Pearl Harbor, the Army built munitions and chemical warfare, creating a toxic cocktail of mustard gas and dioxins.
-On top of this deadly soup, the space race created fuel for the Apollo space mission.
+On top of this deadly soup, the space race fueled the Apollo space mission.
 The filthy mess was then topped with pesticide production waste.

-By the time the 80s rolled around, Denver’s too-small, Stapleton airport and a disgusting dirt pile of tainted soil called out for solutions.
-Leaders came together, moved the airport, and got the old Army base declared a Superfund site.
+By the time the 80s rolled around, Denver’s too-small Stapleton airport and a disgusting dirt pile of tainted soil called out for solutions.
+Leaders came together, moved the airport, and declared the old Army base a Superfund site.
 At the same time, bald eagles appeared in cottonwoods along Second Creek.
-With legislative maneuvering and citizen support, the Rocky Mountain Arsenal Wildlife Refuge claimed its place.
+The Rocky Mountain Arsenal Wildlife Refuge claimed its place with legislative maneuvering and citizen support.

 Hike or Drive to See Bison